Not familiar with Sonoma County? We’re not surprised. This one’s a little-known treasure in the heart of California.

 Sonoma Valley wine trolley tour.
 Errrrm, yes!!

 Built straight from the San Francisco blueprints, take a tour around Sonoma Valley's finest wineries on-board an authentic 1890s cable car.
 Sonoma Valley is a beautiful section of the wider Sonoma County and on this tour you get to bounce and bump your way along the less-travelled roads, soaking up glorious vineyard views from a very unique perspective.
 Visiting four wineries in total, both large and boutique, your guide will detail the history about each estate and the region in which the vines thrive.

-HOT Hint: Enjoy a catered picnic lunch, scenic views and a fantastic narrative from your knowledgeable guide.
+Enjoy a catered picnic lunch, scenic views and a fantastic narrative from your knowledgeable guide.